FEDERAL CRIMINAL LAW

-WHAT IS FEDERAL LAW AND WHAT KINDS OF CASES ARE IN FEDERAL COURT?
+FEDERAL CRIMINAL LAW AND WHAT KINDS OF CASES ARE IN FEDERAL COURT

 There are three main levels of court in most states, including North Carolina: State District Court, State Superior Court and Federal Court.